Have you got a question?

 When should I book?

 If you book 4+ weeks in advance you can get an early bird discount.
 Otherwise you can book up to 2 days in advance, as long as the trip isn’t full.
-That being said, some trips are more popular than others and often some trips get full 7 to 10 days before the trip.
+That being said, some trips are more popular than others and they can fill up a week or two before the trip.

 Is there a guide or similar?